flutter/plugins/packages/firebase_crashlytics/README.md

 }
 ```

-Overriding the `FlutterError.onError` with `Crashlytics.instance.recordFlutterError`  will automatically catch all
+Overriding `FlutterError.onError` with `Crashlytics.instance.recordFlutterError`  will automatically catch all
 errors that are thrown from within the Flutter framework.
 If you want to catch errors that occur in `runZoned`,
 you can supply `Crashlytics.instance.recordError` to the `onError` parameter: